robinrodricks/FluentStorage/doc/implementations/microsoft-azure.md

 Blobs are interfacing with the official [Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/) and implement a good subset of functionality from the rich Blob Storage ecosystem in Azure.

-This document assumes you are already familiar [how blobs are implemented in Storage.Net](../blob-storage/index.md)

 ### Creating the blob client

 The easiest way to create a blob storage is to use the factory method